Hollidaysburg, Pennsylvania: History

 Hollidaysburg was first laid out in 1796 and was named after Adam and William Holliday, Irish immigrants who founded the settlement; by 1814 it consisted of several houses and a tavern.
 Hollidaysburg became the main transfer point between the Pennsylvania Canal and the Portage Railroad, a gateway to western Pennsylvania.
 The canal and Portage Railroad spurred industrial and commercial development in Hollidaysburg in the 1830s.
 In 1836, Hollidaysburg was established as a borough.

 When Blair County was organized in 1846, the Borough of Hollidaysburg was designated the county seat.
 This designation allowed the borough to prosper when politicians and attorneys became attracted to the borough.

-In 1903, the Pennsylvania Railroad constructed a large switching yard and U.S. Route 22 was directed through the borough.
+In 1903, the Pennsylvania Railroad constructed a large switching yard and US 22 was directed through the borough.
 In addition, the Pennsylvania Railroad Constructed the Hollidaysburg Car shop to help ease the bustling of the Altoona Shops.
 Years later, Conrail also built a car reclamation plant on the property.
-Hollidaysburg Reclamation plant and car shop are currently still operational and operated by Norfolk Southern Railway Corporation.
+Following the closure of the car shops in the late 1990's, the site was redeveloped with the assistance of the Altoona-Blair County Redevelopment Corporation.
+The site is a major regional employer that is currently occupied by Curry Rail Services and DeGol Industries.

+In 2022, a team from Hollidaysburg qualified for the Little League World Series.
+They had a record of 3-2, with both losses being at the hands of the team from Pearland, Texas.

 Government

-Hollidaysburg has a Council-Manager form of government.
-Voters elect a seven-member Borough Council who serve four-year terms.
-The Borough Council is responsible for formulating policies, enacting ordinances, setting tax rates, approving the annual budget, and appointing the Borough Manager.
+Hollidaysburg has a council–manager form of government.
+Voters elect a seven-member borough council who serve four-year terms.
+The borough council is responsible for formulating policies, enacting ordinances, setting tax rates, approving the annual budget, and appointing the Borough Manager.
+Ethan Imhoff serves as the current Borough Manager.

-Council is a policy making board and the Manager is Chief Administrative Officer.
-The Mayor has limited powers.
-The roles of a Council are to adopt goals and objectives, establish priorities, approve programs, approve expenditures, and approve contracts.
+Council is a policy-making board and the manager is chief administrative officer.
+The roles of a council are to adopt goals and objectives, establish priorities, approve programs, approve expenditures, and approve contracts.
+The current Borough Council president for the 2025 term is Sean Burke.
+The Mayor of Hollidaysburg is Joe Dodson.